 What is an outdoor site survey?

 An outdoor wireless site survey is a survey of the exterior / outdoors of your facility or campus for wireless coverage.
-An outdoor site survey can happen in two forms:a predictive site survey and a physical site survey.
+An outdoor site survey can happen in two forms:a predictive site survey and an on-site WiFi site survey.

 Because of the complexity of an outdoor site survey due to requirements such as mesh or bridge links, we suggest doing a predictive survey first and then conduct a physical wireless site survey to verify coverage or mesh/bridge links of the access points.

 The predictive portion of an outdoor site survey using planning tools will tell us where the access points should be located for proper coverage and whether the mesh or bridge links we have designed will work with the distance, the antennas and access points we are using to create the links.
 A physical outdoor survey is performed similar to an indoor physical survey with an access point being installed at a particular point and then the coverage is measured by walking the area with a laptop running survey software.

 What information is needed for an outdoor site survey?

 To perform the predictive site survey we will need to know the following;

 - Campus or facility areas needed to be covered (Google Earth markups are great for this)